interview prepjob searchinterview tipsquestions to ask interviewer

 "How does the team handle disagreement — about approach, priorities, technical direction?"

-Conflict and disagreement are inevitable in any serious team.
-What matters is how they're handled.
-This question tells you whether there's psychological safety to push back, or whether disagreements get suppressed and show up sideways later.
+Conflict is inevitable in any serious team.
+What matters is whether it gets worked out directly or just festers.
+This tells you whether there's psychological safety to push back, or whether disagreements get suppressed and show up sideways later.

-What you're listening for: specific examples.
 Good teams can point to a real moment when someone pushed back and it led somewhere productive.
-Teams with a problem tend to give abstract answers about "healthy debate" without being able to say what that looks like in practice.
+Teams with a problem tend to give abstract answers about "healthy debate" without being able to say what that actually looks like.

 Questions about the company